zacharygriffee/rxprotoplex-peers/readme.md

 A robust library for managing WebSocket and WebRTC signaling, socket multiplexing, and peer-to-peer communication.
 Designed with a reactive architecture leveraging RxJS and Protoplex, `rxprotoplex-peers` simplifies complex networking scenarios.

+## Alpha !!!
+Testing and implementation of ping-pong (or user supplied) for connection health still in the works.
+As well, a dependency is giving off sirens about being dangerous due to ip package (ip SSRF improper categorization in isPublic ).
+This library really doesn't use that feature of the webrtc library and I'm not concerned about it for my use case.

 ---

 ## Table of Contents